inductiva/inductiva/docs-sources/octopus/e-H-scattering.md

 task.print_summary()
 ```

-This example consists of two main steps:
+This example consists of 4 main steps:

 1. **Ground-State Calculation:**
    We begin by running `octopus` using the input file `qs.inp`.
 This step performs the ground-state calculation and generates the `restart/gs` directory, which stores the wavefunctions and other data required for the next stage.

 2. **Time-Dependent Simulation:**
-   In the second step, we run Octopus with the input file `td.inp`.
-This launches a real-time, time-dependent simulation based on **Time-Dependent Density Functional Theory (TDDFT)**, using the results from the previous ground-state step.
+   In the second step, we run Octopus with the input file `e-h-scat.inp`.
+It runs a time-dependent (TD) real-time propagation calculation for a one-dimensional hydrogen-like system using a soft-Coulomb potential.
+The system starts from scratch and models a single hydrogen atom located at position -10, with an extra electron added, leading to a negatively charged system.
+3. **Generating plots**:
+   In the third step we run a Gnuplot script that generates time-resolved plots of the electron density and exchange-correlation potential from the Octopus simulation.
+It creates PNG images at selected time steps, visualizing how the wave packet and potential evolve during the real-time propagation.
+4. **Generating gifs**:
+   Lastly, we run the command `convert` that will convert all the plots generated into a gif file with an animation of the simulation.

 The simulation runs on a cloud machine of type `c2d-highcpu-16`, which provides 16 virtual CPUs.
 For larger or more compute-intensive simulations, consider adjusting the `machine_type` parameter to select